pmhart/tribes3scripts/README.md

 ## Notes

 - Ensure the hotkeys you define are not already bound in-game.
-- If using the weapon swap feature, be aware that changing loadouts manually may require resetting the script state.
+- If using the weapon swap feature, be aware that changing loadouts manually may require hitting the change weapon button twice to get `STATE` back in sync.
-- If you are not seeing loadouts change it's probably a `SCREEN_SIZE` issue, make sure you set it to your monitor size.
-If need be adjust the `SCREEN_RESOLUTION_MAP`.
+- If you are not seeing loadouts change it's probably a `SCREEN_SIZE` issue.
+Make sure you set it to your monitor size.
+If need be adjust the `SCREEN_RESOLUTION_MAP` manually.

 ## Shoutouts & Thanks!